 Transiting is when you pass through one country on the way to your final destination.

 Transiting through Bolivia is permitted for travellers who have a vaccination certificate, or present a negative PCR test, taken no more that 72 hours before travelling, or a negative antigen test, taken no more that 48 hours before travelling.

-If you are transiting through Bolivia on your way to another country and will be passing through immigration (sometimes known as a layover), for example to stay in a hotel for a flight the next day, you’ll need to present either a vaccination certificate, a negative PCR test, taken no more than 72 hours before travelling, or a negative antigen test, taken no more that 48 hours before travelling.
+If you are transiting through Bolivia on your way to another country and will be passing through immigration (sometimes known as a layover), for example to stay in a hotel for a flight the next day, you’ll need to present either a vaccination certificate, a negative PCR test, taken no more than 72 hours before travelling, or a negative antigen test, taken no more than 48 hours before travelling.

 There are no exemptions to Bolivia’s entry requirements.

 Check your passport and travel documents before you travel

 If you are visiting Bolivia, your passport should be valid for 6 months from the date you arrive.

 If you are a resident in Bolivia, your passport must be valid for 6 months from the date you arrive.

 Check with your travel provider to make sure your passport and other travel documents meet their requirements.

 British nationals don’t need a visa to visit Bolivia.
 The length of stay permitted on entering Bolivia is initially 90 days.
 30 day stamps are often given, but you are allowed to stay for 90 days at no extra charge.
 The Department of Immigration has imposed an annual limit for tourists of 90 days in Bolivia without a visa.
 If you want to stay for a longer period seek advice from the Bolivian Embassy in London or the Department of Immigration office in La Paz at Avenida Camacho No. 1468.